Borja Viguera

-Borja Viguera Manzanares (born 26 March 1987) is a Spanish professional footballer who plays as a striker.
+Borja Viguera Manzanares (born 26 March 1987) is a Spanish former professional footballer who played as a striker.

 He achieved totals of 51 games and three goals in La Liga for Real Sociedad, Athletic Bilbao and Sporting de Gijón.
 He also made 100 Segunda División appearances and scored 28 goals for five clubs, finishing as top scorer for the 2013–14 season for Alavés.

-Club career
+Career

 Real Sociedad

-Born in Logroño, La Rioja, Viguera graduated from Real Sociedad's prolific youth setup, and made his senior debut with the reserves in 2006–07, in Segunda División B. He played his first match as a professional on 15 September 2007, coming on as a substitute for Iñigo Díaz de Cerio in a 3–2 away win against UD Las Palmas in the Segunda División.
+Born in Logroño, La Rioja, Viguera graduated from Real Sociedad's prolific youth setup, and made his senior debut with the reserves in 2006–07, in the Segunda División B. He played his first match as a professional on 15 September 2007, coming on as a substitute for Iñigo Díaz de Cerio in a 3–2 Segunda División away win against UD Las Palmas.
 He made a further four appearances with the main squad during the following season, as they missed out on promotion by finishing fourth.

 Viguera was definitely promoted to Real's first team in June 2009, but featured rarely as the Basques were crowned champions.
 On 11 January 2011, he joined Gimnàstic de Tarragona on loan until June, suffering a knee injury the following month that ruled him out for the remainder of the campaign.

 On 26 August 2011, Viguera returned to Nàstic again in a temporary deal.
 After being sparingly used by the Catalans he returned to Real Sociedad on 31 January 2012, and was subsequently loaned to Albacete Balompié of the third tier.

 Alavés

 On 6 July 2012, Viguera joined neighbouring Deportivo Alavés also in division three.
-He was an ever-present figure in his first year, scoring 21 goals in all competitions to help his team achieve promotion to the second tier in the play-offs.
+He was ever-present in his first year, scoring 21 goals in all competitions to help his team to achieve promotion to the second tier in the play-offs.

 Viguera extended his contract with the club on 14 August 2013, until 2015.
 He netted 25 times during the season, as the side narrowly avoided relegation; highlights included a hat-trick at CE Sabadell FC on 8 February 2014 in a 4–0 victory.